fbef0102/Rotoblin-AZMod/README.md

     * All SI are able to be on fire!!
     * All SI are now able to break doors with 1 scratch instead of 3
     * Hides all weapons and iteams from the infected team or dead survivor until they are (possibly) visible to one of the alive survivors to prevent SI scouting the map
-    * It always takes 5 scratches from an infected player to kill a common infected
     * Players cannot scratch while in the stumble animation.
     * ```sm_respec``` force the spectator player to respectate, only used by infected.
 	* show who the god damn pig S.I like kill teammates, stumble tank, kill witch, etc.